ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### Redbank House Feedback Process

-We follow a specialist in Redbank House to understand the process of sending feedback form, collecting them and analyzing the data.

 #### Collecting feedback

 - **Admission**: Parent receive the package including questionnaires about demographics, symptom identification.